In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Trim the ends from the delicata squash (if using peeled and cubed butternut, no need to prep).
 Cut the delicata squash in half lengthwise and scoop out the seeds with a spoon, then cut each half crosswise into ½-inch-thick half-moons.

 - Peel and cut the onion into ½-inch-thick wedges, keeping the end of each wedge attached at the root.

 On a sheet pan [2 sheet pans], drizzle the squash and onion with 1 to 2 tablespoons oil; season with salt and pepper and toss to coat.
 Spread in an even layer and roast, stirring once halfway through, until the squash and onion are tender, 20 to 25 minutes.
-While the vegetables are roasting, prepare the kale and your protein.
+Meanwhile, prepare the kale and your protein.

 Prep the kale

 - Strip the kale leaves from the stems; coarsely chop the leaves.

 In a large bowl, combine the kale with 1 to 2 teaspoons oil, season with salt and pepper, and gently massage the leaves.
 Let stand while you prepare the rest of the meal.